Eurovision Song Contest 2011: Semi-final 2

-The second semi-final took place on 12 May 2011.
+The second semi-final took place on 12 May 2011 at 21:00 CEST.
+All the countries competing in this semi-final were eligible to vote, plus France, Germany and Italy.
 The ten countries in this semi-final with the highest scoring points, according to a combination of televotes and jury votes from each voting country, qualified for the grand final.
-France, Germany and Italy voted in this semi-final.